 You can fly into Chetumal airport (CTM) which is only 40 min drive away from Bacalar.
 You will need to connect via Mexico City to reach Chetumal.
 Many other international flights have direct connections to Cancun, Tulum and Playa del Carmen.
 From there, you can travel by ADO bus or private transfer.

 It takes about 40 min and our hotel Aires can arrange a private pick-up when you arrive.
 We will send info for each trip in advance on how to book this service.
 It costs $15-20 Usd per person.

 Rent a car and drive to Bacalar.

-The largest bus company is ADO and it connects major towns like Cancun, Tulum, Playa del Carmen.
-Tickets are available online or on location.
+The largest bus company is ADO and it connects major towns like Cancun, Tulum, Playa del Carmen, Bacalar.
+Bus tickets are available online or on location.
 They run very often and buses are comfortable with Air Con, etc. See the links below and you can also find the apps on mobile phones to book tickets.

 Book bus tickets online – Guatego

 Cancun to Bacalar: 345 km – 4:30 hrs

 Playa del Carmen to Bacalar: 280 km – 3:30 hrs